V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpukulula : invitation

-– mpukumuni : tempter, angel of evil, person who has a bad influence
+– mpukumuni : tempter, seducer, flatterer, angel of evil, person of bad influence

 – mpukumunu : temptation, attraction to evil